bnm3k/search_pipeline_builder/README.md

 There is also **Reciprocal Rank Fusion** or RRF.
 RRF is described in this [paper](https://plg.uwaterloo.ca/~gvcormac/cormacksigir09-rrf.pdf).
-It is a neat and efficient way of combining and assigning scores to documents from different results based on their respective ranks (rather than scores) within those result sets.
+It is a neat and efficient way of combining and assigning scores to documents from different results based on their respective ranks (rather than scores).
 As such it can also be considered a reranking method.
 If you are using a DuckDB FTS base searcher and did not set a limit for it, it is recommended that you do so for RRF when using it, otherwise, you do not need to set `max_count` for it.
 There is also the `k` parameter but it's best to leave it at 60, which the authors recommend

 ```python
 fusion_method = ReciprocalRankFusion()